 Hearings are usually held on Wednesdays at 5:30 p.m. and Friday afternoons, depending on the student’s class schedule.

 Hearings usually take one to two hours, depending on how much information there is and how many people are called to provide information to the Board.

-The Vice Chancellor for EMSS provides an advisor to help guide students through the conduct process.
-If you need access to an advisor, please contact Nancy Roe in the Office of Enrollment Management and Student Services at the following:
+The Vice Chancellor for Student Affairs provides an advisor to help guide students through the conduct process.
+If you need access to an advisor, please contact Jordyn Creighton at 509-372-7433 or email@example.com.

 Yes.
 The complainant’s and/or respondent’s advisor, if any, is allowed to attend the portion of the hearing at which information is received (excluding deliberations).
 However, advisors are not permitted to participate directly in the hearing.
 For more information on the role of attorneys at hearings, click here.